luicfrr/react-native-vision-camera-face-detector/README.md

 }
 ```

+OBS: Returned face bounds are relative to image size not to device screen size so you need to scale it by multiplying desired bounds data by screen size divided by frame size: `bounds.XX * (deviceWidth|Height / frame.width|height)`.

 ## 🔧 Troubleshooting

 Here is a list of common issues when trying to use this package and how you can try to fix them: